circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 behaviour, and selectively run or skip steps depending on the status of the build.

-The default value of `on_success` means that the step will run only if all of the previous steps have been succesful (returned exit code 0).
+The default value of `on_success` means that the step will run only if all of the previous steps have been successful (returned exit code 0).

 A value of `always` means that the step will run regardless of the exit status of previous steps.
-This is useful if you have a task that you want to run regardles of whether the build is successful or not.
+This is useful if you have a task that you want to run regardless of whether the build is successful or not.
 For example, you might have a build step that needs to upload logs or code-coverage data somewhere.